-An Hourly Short-Term Sea Fog Forecasting Model for Ningbo–Zhoushan Port Based on Dynamic Graph Neural Networks
+An Hourly Rolling Sea Fog Forecasting Model for Ningbo–Zhoushan Port Based on Dynamic Graph Neural Networks

 PDF

-• The cargo throughput of Ningbo–Zhoushan Port ranks first in the world.
-Sea fog critically affects production safety and operational efficiency at the port.
-To refine the forecasting capabilities for sea fog in the port area, this study exploits the strengths of graph neural networks (GNNs) in handling irregularly distributed meteorological station data.
-Based on station locations and wind direction/speed, a dynamic graph was constructed by incorporating the advection term in atmospheric motion equations.
-A novel forecasting framework was developed, integrating Graph Attention Networks (GAT), Long Short-Term Memory (LSTM), and multi-step classification output, to train a sea fog forecasting model.
-The proposed model delivers hourly rolling 24-h sea fog forecasts for 72 stations within the port area.
-Operational validation in 2023 demonstrates robust performance of the model in forecasting fog occurrence.
-For 24-h fog occurrence forecasting, the model achieves a TS score of 0.369 (F1 = 0.539), with an average TS score of 0.190 for fixed-time forecasts.
-The forecasting performance shows characteristic temporal decay, achieving optimal TS score (0.441) at 1-h lead time.
-Furthermore, the model exhibits superior capability in predicting localized patchy fog and fog evolution, outperforming conventional machine learning approaches including Random Forest and Gaussian Naive Bayes methods.
+• Sea fog is a critical meteorological phenomenon that affects production safety and operational efficiency at Ningbo–Zhoushan Port.
+To improve fine-grained sea fog forecasting in the port area, this study constructs a dynamic graph by leveraging the strengths of graph neural networks in processing irregularly distributed meteorological station data.
+The graph is designed based on station locations and wind direction/speed, incorporating the advection term in the atmospheric motion equation.
+On this basis, a novel forecasting framework is developed that integrates graph attention networks, long short-term memory, and multistep classification output, to train a sea fog forecasting model.
+The proposed model provides hourly rolling 24-h sea fog forecasts for 72 stations across the port area.
+Operational validation in 2023 demonstrates its robust performance in forecasting fog occurrence.
+For 24-h fog occurrence forecasts, the model achieves a threat score (TS) of 0.369 (F1 = 0.539), with an average TS of 0.190 for fixed-time forecasts.
+The forecasting performance exhibits a typical temporal decay pattern, reaching its highest TS (0.441) at the 1-h lead time.
+Furthermore, the model demonstrates superior skill in predicting localized patchy fog and fog evolution, outperforming conventional machine learning approaches such as random forest and Gaussian naive Bayes.

 • loading